konevc/chatgpt_miniapp/README.md

 ## Next steps

 - Create your own components and add them to the gallery: drop new entries into `src/` and they will be picked up automatically by the build script.
-- Expand business-logic on MCP server
+- Expand business-logic on MCP server.
+Example of the MCP server (developed in pgSQL) in src/mcp_server.
+You can use it directly inside PostgreSQL database.

 ## Useful functions in src/openai_utils.jsx